 A first gene therapy medication using technologies derived from pioneering research conducted by a team from Genethon obtained marketing approval from 2019 in the United States, then in Europe and Japan, for infant spinal muscular atrophy (type 1).

 In the last 30 years, the financial contribution of AFM-Téléthon has represented more than 70% of Genethon’s overall budget.
 A paying investment: today, 12 products, developed by Genethon alone or in collaboration with partners, are now in clinical trials throughout the world for rare diseases in vision, liver, blood, the immune system and muscle.
-Eight others are in preparation for clinical trials for the next three years.
+Seven others are in preparation for clinical trials for the next three years.

 Genethon’s efforts have paid off: gene therapy has been proving its worth.
 A medical revolution – involving all of us – is underway.